AnkitCloudDev/Todo-List-Flutter-/README.md

     flutter build apk for Android
     or flutter build ios for ios

+### NOTE: If you ge error flutter command not found then include flutter in your PATH environmental variable
 ## Install an APK on a device
 Follow these steps to install the APK on a connected Android device.